pranotosh2/stocks-trend-prediction/README.md

 ﻿# stocks-trend-prediction

 This project demonstrates stocks analysis using Python, Streamlit, RNN(LSTM).
 It includes a web app for interactive data analysis and model prediction.
 This model is trained on NFLX dataset, you can use different datasets for test.
-Here another dataset is provided in this repository for testing.
+Here another dataset is provided in this repository for testing or you can use current datasets.

 ## Project Structure